1969 Cleveland Browns season

-The 1969 Cleveland Browns season was the team's 20th season with the National Football League and the last before the 1970 AFL-NFL Merger.
+The 1969 Cleveland Browns season was the team's 20th season with the National Football League and their 24th overall in professional football and the last before the 1970 AFL-NFL Merger.

-The Browns made it to the 1969 NFL Championship Game, where they fell to the Minnesota Vikings.
+The Browns made it to the 1969 NFL Championship Game, where they fell to the Minnesota Vikings 27–7.
 The 1969 season would be the last year that Cleveland would win a postseason game until 1986.
 In addition, that victory over Dallas would also be the last time the Browns won a postseason game on the road until the 2020–21 playoffs.
 This was also the last season in which the Browns made it to the league championship game, as they have failed to reach the Super Bowl after the merger.

 Offseason

-NFL Draft
+NFL draft

-The following were selected in the 1969 NFL Draft.
+The following were selected in the 1969 NFL/AFL draft.